iSergio97/Python/README.md

 # Python
-Learning to program in Python
+Learning to program in Python with the help of the book "Python Programing: An Introducction to Computer Science"